alkaza/CityScience/README.md

 | Echo              | Physical Pin18 | Pin5     |           |
 | Gnd               | Physical Pin20 |          | Ground    |

-**Important** : use 3.3V power supply for the sensor signal and Raspberry Pi GPIO voltages to match.
+**Important** : use Raspberry Pi 3.3V supply pin instead of 5V for the sensor signal and Raspberry Pi GPIO voltages to match.